Bux42/Bux42.github.io/README.md

-You can play with the WebGL version here: https://bux42.github.io/TrackmaniaAnalysis/WebGL/index.html
+You can play with the WebGL version here (clear your cache to make sure you get the latest version): https://bux42.github.io/TrackmaniaAnalysis/WebGL/index.html